exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Public Visibility
 -----------------

-The public keyword is part of the three keywords to define visibility of a method, property or constant.
-It is the strictest level of visibility : it doesn't restrict usage.
+The `public` keyword is part of the three keywords to define visibility of a method, property or constant.
+It is the lowest level of visibility : it doesn't restrict usage.

-public is also the default visibility when it is omitted :
+`public` is also the default visibility when it is omitted.

 .. code-block:: php